coder-mike/xs-sandbox/.dev-journal/2023-12-02 first steps.md

 2023-12-12 07:51 I'm having a ton of trouble getting the build pipeline to work.
 It's quite a tall order to build ESM together with TypeScript and getting ESM and CommonJS out.

+Ok, it's a bit of a mess but it seems to be working:

+- Library is written in modular typescript (.mts)
+- Wasm wrapper is modular JavaScript (.mjs)
+- Unit tests are in CommonJS TypeScript (.ts)
+- The build process copies the wrapper into the `src` folder, but I've git-ignored it.
+- Rollup gives an unresolved dependency warning but the output seems to work ok anyway and as far as I can tell it's got everything in it.